chekanov/jetjets_lhc/README.md

-# jetjets_lhc
+# Dijet inavriant mass studies for HL-LHC
-Example code for studies of jet-jet invariant masses
+Example code for studies of jet-jet invariant masses.
-# Dijet program for ANL HL-LHC studies

-This program was created using HepSim (http://atlaswww.hep.anl.gov/hepsim/) software and Pythia8 control cards as used for the HepSim repository.
 It is designed to study dijet masses for HL- and HE-LHC using Pythia8 model.

+To compile it, install PYTHIA8, ROOT, FASTJET, LHAPDF6.
+You can also use the HepSim singularity image (http://atlaswww.hep.anl.gov/hepsim/)

-## Running on Linux using HepSim image
+## Running on Linux using the HepSim image

 You can run this program on any Linux platform (including HPC) using the HepSim singularity/Docker file.